Defective Hip Replacements

 On July 6, 2012, Stryker, a large manufacturer of artificial hip joints, voluntarily recalled its Rejuvenate Modular Hip System and its ABG II Modular-Neck Hip Stem.
 These defective medical devices have been used in hip replacement surgeries since approximately June 2008.

 If you or a loved one has had either the Rejuvenate Modular Hip System or the ABG II Modular-Neck Hip Stem implant, you probably have many questions.
-Gatti, Gatti, Maier, Sayer, Thayer, Smith will help you understand the potential issues with which you may be faced.
+The Gatti Law Firm will help you understand the potential issues with which you may be faced.

 Please do not hesitate to contact our office to discuss these very serious concerns.